-The SQL VARP Function is a SQL Aggregate Function that calculates the Statistical Variance for the population of total rows selected by the SQL SELECT Statement.
+The SQL VARP Function is an Aggregate Function that calculates the Statistical Variance for the population of total rows selected by the SQL SELECT Statement.
 The syntax of the SQL Server VARP Function is

 SELECT VARP ([Column_Name]) FROM [Source]

 TIP: SQL VARP Function only work on Numeric Columns, and it ignores Nulls.

 The math formulas behind the VARP function to calculate the Statistical Variance for the population in SQL Server is

 --Calculating the Mean or Average Mean = Sum of each individual/Total number of items --Calculating the Statistical Variance Variance = ((OriginalValue – Mean)² + (OriginalValue – Mean)² +.... )/Total number of items

 For this VARP Function, We use the below shown data

 The VARP function returns the Variance for the population of the total number of records present in the specified column.
 For example, the following SQL Server query will calculate the variance of total records present in the [Yearly Income] column from the Customers table.

 SELECT VARP ([YearlyIncome]) AS [Income Variance] FROM [Customer]